edgedb command-line interface (CLI) provides an idiomatic way to

 cli.toml has the following structure.
 All fields are optional:

-[shell] expand-strings = true # Stop escaping newlines in quoted strings history-size = 10000 # Set number of entries retained in history implicit-properties = false # Print implicit properties of objects implicit-limit = 100 # Set implicit LIMIT # Defaults to 100, specify 0 to disable input-mode = "emacs" # Set input mode.
-One of: vi, emacs output-format = "default" # Set output format. # One of: default, json, json-pretty, # json-lines print-stats = false # Print statistics on each query verbose-errors = false # Print all errors with maximum verbosity
+[shell] expand-strings = true # Stop escaping newlines in quoted strings history-size = 10000 # Set number of entries retained in history implicit-properties = false # Print implicit properties of objects limit = 100 # Set implicit LIMIT # Defaults to 100, specify 0 to disable input-mode = "emacs" # Set input mode.
+One of: vi, emacs output-format = "default" # Set output format. # One of: default, json, json-pretty, # json-lines print-stats = "off" # Print statistics on each query. # One of: off, query, detailed verbose-errors = false # Print all errors with maximum verbosity